 We used simulations to determine our number of scales, items, and survey participants.
-We wanted to precisely estimate the accuracy with which our synthetic estimates could approximate empirical estimates of inter-item and inter-scale correlations.
+We want to precisely estimate the accuracy with which our synthetic estimates can approximate empirical estimates of inter-item and inter-scale correlations.
 Sampling error at the participant level affects the standard error with which we estimate empirical inter-item and inter-scale correlations and therefore would bias our accuracy estimates downward.
-To estimate empirical individual item correlations, we planned to use an online panel provider to collect a US quota sample of N = 450, before exclusions.
-In a quota sample, the panel provider attempts to approximately match the sample proportions to population proportions on three demographic variables: age, sex, and ethnicity.
-We had planned to limit participant recruitment to participants who have an approval rate exceeding 99% and have participated in at least 20 previous studies according to the sample provider, Prolific.
-However, this screener could not be combined with a quota sample, so no such limits were applied during recruitment.
-We paid participants regardless of whether they failed attention checks or completed the survey too quickly.
-In our planned analyses, we then estimated the accuracy of our manifest synthetic estimates for latent, error-free empirical estimates (see Supplementary Note 1).
+To estimate empirical individual item correlations, we use an online panel provider to collect a representative US sample of N= 450, before exclusions.
+We will limit participant recruitment to participants who have an approval rate exceeding 99% and have participated in at least 20 previous studies according to the sample provider, Prolific.
+We will pay participants regardless of whether they fail attention checks or complete the survey too quickly.
+In our planned analyses, we will then estimate the accuracy of our manifest synthetic estimates for latent, error-free empirical estimates (see Supplementary Note 1).

-From the APA PsycTests corpus, we sampled 246 items, which can be aggregated to 56 scales consisting of at least three items.
+From the APA PsycTests corpus, we plan to sample 246 items, which can be aggregated to 57 scales consisting of at least three items.
 We assumed we would retain a sample of at least n = 400 after exclusions.
-With the resulting 30,135 unique item pairs, we expected to infer the accuracy of our synthetic inter-item correlations to a precision (standard error) of ±0.004, according to our simulations.
-Supplementing our 57 scales with 200 randomly constituted scales, enabled us to infer the accuracy of our synthetic reliability estimates to a precision of ±0.03.
-With the resulting 1,568 unique scale pairs, without scale-subscale pairs, we aimed to infer the accuracy of our synthetic inter-scale correlations to a precision of ±0.007.
+With the resulting 30,135 unique item pairs, we should be able to infer the accuracy of our synthetic inter-item correlations to a precision (standard error) of ±0.004, according to our simulations.
+If we supplement our 57 scales with 200 randomly constituted scales, we should be able to infer the accuracy of our synthetic reliability estimates to a precision of ±0.03.
+With the resulting 1,558 unique scale pairs, without scale-subscale pairs, we should be able to infer the accuracy of our synthetic inter-scale correlations to a precision of ±0.007.
 The achieved precision is sufficient to detect even subtle deterioration in accuracy compared to our pilot study estimates.